ubuntu-mate/ubuntu-mate.org/README.md

 We use the [polyglot](https://github.com/untra/polyglot) gem to provide i18n support.

-When building the website, use `scripts/generate-translations.sh` to generate the necessary files.
+As part of the build script, the website will generate the markdown files for other languages via `scripts/manage-translations.py`.
+This can be ran manually too:

 | Parameter             | Action                                            |
 |-----------------------|---------------------------------------------------|